Industry Guides13 min read28 April 2026

 How to Prepare for a MOM Workplace Inspection in Singapore (2026 Guide)

-The Ministry of Manpower (MOM) conducted over 18,000 workplace safety inspections across Singapore in 2025, resulting in more than 2,400 enforcement actions including stop-work orders, composition fines, and court prosecutions.
-These numbers make one thing clear: the question is not whether your workplace will be inspected, but when.
+MOM conducted over 18,000 workplace safety inspections across Singapore in 2025, resulting in more than 2,400 enforcement actions — stop-work orders, composition fines, and court prosecutions.
+The question isn't whether your workplace will be inspected.
+It's when.

 Why MOM Inspects Workplaces

-MOM's Occupational Safety and Health Division conducts inspections to enforce the Workplace Safety and Health Act (WSHA).
-Inspections can be triggered by:
+MOM's Occupational Safety and Health Division enforces the Workplace Safety and Health Act (WSHA).
+Inspections get triggered by:

-• Routine inspection programmes — MOM conducts sector-wide inspection sweeps, often focusing on industries with high accident rates
+• Routine inspection programmes — sector-wide sweeps, often targeting industries with high accident rates

-• Complaints — Workers, members of the public, or neighbouring businesses can file safety complaints
+• Complaints — from workers, the public, or neighbouring businesses

-• Accidents and incidents — Any workplace accident that results in death, major injury, or hospitalisation triggers an investigation
+• Accidents and incidents — any workplace death, major injury, or hospitalisation triggers an investigation

-• Near-miss reports — Dangerous occurrences that did not result in injury but could have
+• Near-miss reports — dangerous occurrences that didn't result in injury but could have

-• Follow-up visits — To verify that previously identified issues have been corrected
+• Follow-up visits — to verify you've fixed previously identified issues

-Understanding the inspection scope helps you prepare systematically.
+Understanding the inspection scope means you can prepare systematically instead of guessing.
 Inspectors assess six main areas.

 1. Documentation and Records

-This is usually the first thing an inspector reviews.
-Having organised, accessible records signals that safety management is part of your daily operations.
+This is almost always where the inspector starts.
+Organised, accessible records signal that safety management is part of your daily operations — not something you threw together yesterday.

-• Risk assessments — Current, reviewed within the last 12 months, and relevant to actual work activities.
-Outdated or generic risk assessments copied from templates are one of the most common findings
+• Risk assessments — Current, reviewed within the last 12 months, and relevant to your actual work activities.
+Generic templates copied from the internet are the most common finding.
+Inspectors spot these instantly.

-• Safe work procedures (SWPs) — Written procedures for high-risk activities such as working at heights, confined space entry, hot work, and electrical work
+• Safe work procedures (SWPs) — Written procedures for high-risk activities: working at heights, confined spaces, hot work, electrical work

-• Training records — Evidence that workers have completed required safety training, orientation, and refresher courses
+• Training records — Evidence that workers completed required safety training, orientation, and refreshers

-• Incident and near-miss records — Documented workplace accidents, near-misses, and the corrective actions taken
+• Incident and near-miss records — Documented workplace accidents, near-misses, and corrective actions taken

-• Equipment maintenance logs — Regular servicing records for machinery, lifting equipment, fire extinguishers, and electrical systems
+• Equipment maintenance logs — Servicing records for machinery, lifting equipment, fire extinguishers, electrical systems

-• Permit-to-work records — For high-risk activities that require formal permits before work can begin
+• Permit-to-work records — For high-risk activities requiring formal permits

-• Inspection checklists — Records of internal safety inspections and audits
+• Internal inspection checklists — Records of your own safety walkthroughs

 2. Physical Workplace Conditions

-The inspector will conduct a walkthrough of your premises, looking at the physical state of the workplace.
+The inspector walks through your premises, looking at the reality on the ground.

 4. Emergency Preparedness